donejs/donejs/docs/guide.md

 ### Generate custom elements

-The homepage custom element (with the HTML tag name `chat-home`) won't be very big so we can put everything into a single `.component` file.
-To generate it we can run:
+The homepage custom element (with the HTML tag name `chat-home`) won't be very big, so we'll put everything into a single `.component` file.
+To generate it run:

 ```
 donejs generate component home.component chat-home